 Following that endeavor, Farley and his staff designed the first emergency field beds that evolved into today's WorldBed.

 For the effort in Haiti, the WorldBed was designed so it could be rolled and carried with a handle by refugees moving from camp to camp.
 The WorldBed consists of a three-inch pad covered with a weather-resistant material that can be wiped clean.

-The beds are compression packaged and delivered in increments of 50 per pallet, or 1,800 WorldBeds per container, for efficient distribution, officials said.
+The beds are compression packaged and delivered in increments of 50 per pallet, or 1,800 WorldBeds per container, for efficient distribution

 "We designed and manufactured the WorldBed for Haiti to suit a specific need, and we also strived to create a product that had genuine value for its recipients that we hoped would endure in a useful way," Farley said.